Ryannlt/RyansDrillScripts/README.md

   * **args:** `count (int, > 0)`
   * **default:** `10`
 * **lineSpacing** — Lateral spacing in metres between bots in a line.
-Tune until bots stand shoulder‑to‑shoulder.
+Set so bots will be shoulder to shoulder.

   * **args:** `metres (float, > 0)`
   * **default:** `0.55`